 Before undertaking any project, look at your house critically.
 Notice the fine details of craftsmanship and compare the new product against what is currently installed on your home.
 How drastic is the proposed change?
 There are a large number of window manufacturers that fabricate new wood windows that replicate those fine profiles found on older windows.
 Another important thing to do is determine the architectural style of your house.
 Most Shaker houses fall into one of three broad architectural styles: English, French and Colonial.
 Traditionally, the windows are the same color as the trim on the house.
 Shaker Village Colors describes these styles of architecture (along with other common styles) and shows the appropriate color schemes for these styles of houses.

 The city offers an annual Landlord Training Seminar and access to reduced cost tenant screening (highly recommended).
-Visit the Landlord Connection or call the Housing Programs Specialist at 216-491-1434 for additional information.
+Visit the Landlord Connection or call Colin Compton, Neighborhood & Housing Specialist at 216-491-1433 for additional information.

 The city offers several programs for seniors.
 Seniors may apply for a Senior Exterior Maintenance Grant of up to $2,500 to help fix exterior housing violations, or apply for free paint through the City's paint program.
 A Senior Emergency Safety Grant of up to $500 is available to address health and/or safety hazards.
 A Housing Programs Specialist is available to provide free technical assistance and connect you with many resources.
 Income and location eligibility guidelines apply to all grant programs.
-For more information, call the Housing Programs Specialist at 216-491-1434.
+For more information, call Colin Compton, Neighborhood & Housing Specialist at 216-491-1433.

 Yes.
 Residents can apply for grants of up to $2,500, and apply for free paint through the City's paint program, to help fix exterior housing violations.
 A Housing Programs Specialist is available to provide free technical assistance and connect you with many resources.
 Income and location eligibility guidelines apply to all grant programs.
-For more information, visit the Housing Incentives page or call the Housing Programs Specialist at 216-491-1434.
+For more information, visit the Housing Incentives page or call Colin Compton, Neighborhood & Housing Specialist at 216-491-1433.